helium/HIP/0026-HIP-Voting.md

 [detailed-explanation]: #detailed-explanation

 - This hip will propose a few changes to the blockchain.
 The way I propose the block chain to move is making a new token called voting.
 Which can be generated when a new type of transaction of a change is proposed, all the miners on the network will get a token awared to them.
- -The transaction done by the miner will have to inclued the proposal, and a github link to the the hip.
+- The transaction done by the miner will have to inclued the proposal, and a github link to the the hip.
 And then they will burn 10 hnt to send the transaction.
 Then the blockchain will then make 2 wallets that can only accept the voting tokens, and distrubute 1 voting token per miner to all the wallets.

 - One wallet will be for the chain, and another wallet against the proposed change.